 You will normally receive an appointment notice to visit a USCIS Application Support Center approximately 4-6 weeks after you have filed Form I-751 to have your biometrics (photo, signature, fingerprints) electronically captured.

 The photograph, signature and index finger print will later be used to generate the new I-551 when the Form I-751 is approved.

 The ten fingerprints are taken for the purpose of conducting a criminal background check for applicants between the ages of 14 to 79.

-To be admitted to the U.S. during the period after the I-551 has expired and before the I-751 is adjudicated, you should carry your passport, expired I-551, and the unexpired I-751 receipt issued by USCIS.
+To be admitted to the U.S. during the period after your I-551 has expired but before the I-751 is adjudicated, you should carry your passport, expired I-551, and the unexpired I-751 receipt issued by USCIS.

 The “grounds of inadmissibility” apply, just as they do for any permanent resident seeking to enter the U.S. In other words, exercise caution before leaving the U.S. because upon return you may be referred by the U.S. Customs and Border Protection (CBP) officer at the airport (or other port of entry) to an Immigration Judge for a removal (deportation) hearing if the officer determines you are subject to removal, such as for having committed a crime, having abandoned your permanent resident status by making non-temporary trips abroad, etc.